Attack submarine: End of the U.S. conventional hunter-killers (SSK)

 USS Nautilus, the world's first nuclear submarine, was operational in 1955; the Soviets followed this only three years later with their first Project 627 "Kit"-class SSN (NATO November class).
 Since a nuclear submarine could maintain a high speed at a deep depth indefinitely, conventional SSKs would be useless against them:

-As the development and deployment of nuclear submarines proceeded, in 1957–59 the US Navy's SSKs were decommissioned or redesignated and reassigned to other duties.
+As the development and deployment of nuclear submarines proceeded, in 1957–59 the U.S. Navy's SSKs were decommissioned or redesignated and reassigned to other duties.
 It had become apparent that all nuclear submarines would have to perform ASW missions.